Spurs sink Man City to take top spot, Chelsea up to second - RFI

 Chelsea put the result beyond doubt in the 65th minute when Timo Werner accelerated away from the Newcastle defence and slipped a pass to Abraham, who guided his shot in off the post.

-Fernandes slammed home the reprieve, but was still not happy at missing from the spot for the third time this season.

-"Ok, I scored the second one but I need to score the first one," he said.
-"Three points is the most important thing but we know we can do much better and we will do for sure."

-Earlier, Aston Villa missed the chance to go top for a few hours as Brighton ended a run of seven games without a win with a 2-1 victory at Villa Park.
+Brighton's 2-1 success at Aston Villa ended a run of seven games without a win in all competitions.

-Solly March scored the winner after Ezri Konsa cancelled out Danny Welbeck's opener.
+Graham Potter's side took the lead through Danny Welbeck before Ezri Konsa's equaliser for Villa.

+Solly March put Brighton back in front, but Albion defender Tariq Lamptey was sent off for a foul on Jack Grealish in stoppage-time.

 © 2020 AFP